Mindfulness-Based Stress Reduction (MBSR) マインドフルネスストレス低減法

-- Eight (2.5-hour) classes and an all-day (7-hour) session.
+- Eight (2.5-3 hour) classes and an all-day (6.5-hour) retreat.
 Participants should make a strong effort to attend all meetings.

-- Daily “homework” assignments of at least 45 minutes are an essential part of the course.
+- Daily home practice assignments of 45-60 minutes are an essential part of the course.
 They deepen your understanding and help you integrate the practices in daily life.
 You will receive four mp3 audio files and a Practice Manual for home use.

-- Attendance at free Introductory session is required before joining the course.
-This is an opportunity to learn more about the program, the commitment, and meet the instructor.
+- Attendance at a free Orientation session is required before joining the course.
+This is an opportunity to learn more about the program and commitment, experience mindfulness meditation, and meet the instructor.
 The Introduction is free and carries no obligation to join the course.

 - Location: Wesley Center, Minami-Aoyama, Tokyo

 - All-day mini-retreat: Saturday, May 26* 10:00am to 4:30pm*

 - Language: English